Biomass 101 – What You Need To Know

 • yard trimmings

-In addition, biomass can be made from wet waste that includes food waste, manure slurries from stockyards and other livestock operations, organic industrial waste, and solid biological waste.
-Like waste coming from the agricultural, forestry or wood processing industries, these examples of biomass feedstocks can generate revenue for the communities from which they’re sourced, which can help boost rural economies.
+In addition, biomass can be made from wet waste, including food waste, manure slurries from stockyards and other livestock operations, organic industrial waste, and solid biological waste.
+Like waste from the agricultural, forestry, or wood processing industries, these examples of biomass feedstocks can generate revenue for the communities from which they’re sourced, which can help boost rural economies.

 Examples of Biomass Processing Equipment

 Biomass equipment must be able to handle a variety of materials and processes.
-Examples of biomass feedstocks this equipment must be able to handle includes agricultural waste, grass, treated sludge from sewage, wood and yard waste.
-Biomass processing systems also need to carry out certain operations like vibratory screening, separation by density, metering or drying.
-These processes must also handle these processes efficiently, so that processing material results in little wastage and isn’t too time-consuming.
+Examples of biomass feedstocks this equipment must be able to handle include agricultural waste, grass, treated sludge from sewage, wood, and yard waste.
+Biomass processing systems must also carry out certain operations like vibratory screening, separation by density, metering, or drying.
+These processes must also be handled efficiently so that processing material results in little wastage and isn’t too time-consuming.
 A biomass processing system should also include an efficient conveying system that won’t be disrupted easily and thus interrupt production.

 Examples of biomass equipment might include customizable vibratory conveyors.
 It may also combine processes to save production costs and time.
 For example, combining a pile activator and two vibratory feeders improves flow control, which helps avoid issues like off-center loading or bridging.

-Biomass processing equipment must be able to process a wide variety of materials that differ in composition, density, dimensions and size.
-This is a challenge for makers of biomass processing equipment, with blinding, bridging, jamming and trapping becoming an issue in many biomass separation systems.
+Biomass processing equipment must be able to process various materials that differ in composition, density, dimensions, and size.
+This is a challenge for makers of biomass processing equipment, with blinding, bridging, jamming, and trapping becoming an issue in many biomass separation systems.
 When this happens, production halts and often results in considerable downtime as maintenance personnel try to correct the issue.
 For this reason, it’s important that processors utilize state-of-the-art equipment with a good track record for biomass processing when seeking to separate and classify such materials.